 Take one contraction at a time.
 This is when you need continuous support from your partner, doula or whomever is your support team.
 Change positions at least every half hour alternating between upright and resting positions to stay comfortable while still encouraging labor progress.

 Activities to help you cope during active labor:

 - Massage and touch

 - Movement, walking, rocking, swaying and position changes

 - Heat and cold therapy (hot pack, or cold washcloth)

-Doulas spend time educating clients on this topic.
+Doulas spend time educating clients on this topic to help you have a smooth transition from home to hospital.
 We are always happy to talk with you and guide you during early labor to help you make the best decisions for you and your family.